ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

 .. attention::
-    The recipes and diagnostics in the ESMValTool repository are compatible with the latest released version of the ESMValCore.
+    The recipes and diagnostics in the ESMValTool repository are compatible with the latest released version of ESMValCore.
-    Using the development version of the ESMValCore package is only recommended if you are planning to develop new features for the ESMValCore, e.g. you want to implement a new preprocessor function.
+    Using the development version of the ESMValCore package is only recommended if you are planning to develop new features for ESMValCore, e.g. you want to implement a new preprocessor function.

 First follow the steps in the section above to